itrummer/thalamusdb/README.md

 thalamusdb [Path to DuckDB database file]
 ```

-For instance, try out the example database in this repository:
+For instance, try out the example database in this repository (download this repository first):

 ```bash
 cd data/cars